Greenstand/Greenstand-Overview/Documentation.md

 Greenstand’s mission is to develop and maintain a global, open-source marketplace to digitally track and compensate farmers for growing individually managed trees to support reforestation and alleviate poverty.
 Our goal is to create a self-sustaining restoration platform that connects local communities in developing countries with socially- and environmentally-concerned global citizens.
 Restoration efforts are informed, and adjusted, based on the results of basic ecological research.
 We aim to enable communities to become stewards of their land while providing opportunities for gainful employment.

 Since 2015, Greenstand, a U.S.-based 501(c)(3), has continued to be one of the only organizations using a “pay to grow” model.
 In typical carbon funds the benefits do not flow down to the growers, and individuals are not paid for carbon sequestration or growing trees.
-With our open source Treetracker software stack, tree growers can track the trees they plant and care for in exchange for fair monetary compensation, eliminating the need to degrade natural resources to put food on the table.
+With our open-source Treetracker software stack, tree growers can track the trees they plant and care for in exchange for fair monetary compensation, eliminating the need to degrade natural resources to put food on the table.

 The Treetracker platform is open-source, meaning that the source code behind it is open for other developers to emulate and improve upon.
 For example, our Web Map is supported by Leaflet, another open-source developer.
 The beauty of open-source technology is that Greenstand did not have to create our Web Map and other components of the Treetracker from scratch.
 And we are able to share knowledge with other organizations, thus saving time and money.